Think of all the favors you might need:

 I’m not saying threaten to terminate a friendship or partnership because they’re not presenting what you want on a gold platter.

 Instead, lead into the conversation with something organic.
 For example, “Hey, do you still want those tickets for the game on Thursday?
-Totally on me… Actually, though, I was hoping I could ask you for a favor.
+I’m happy to give them away since I know you love the team — but I was hoping I could ask you for a favor.
 Would you have a couple of hours to help me move this weekend?”

 Think about my birthday example.
 It doesn’t actually matter to you that it’s my birthday.
-But, because of how our society is set up, you feel like you owe me one.
-So I might as well cash in on that before it’s too late.
+But, because of how our society is set up, you feel like you owe me one because of the value I’ve provided you.
+It’s totally okay to leverage situations like that.

 Step 5: Be very specific about what you want